There are many different kinds of numbers that we come across in algebra. Some of these kinds of numbers are related to each other.

 The examples of integers are, 1, -2, 7, -8, 9, -12, etc.

-The collection of all integers is represented by a symbol “Z”.
+The collection of all integers is represented by the symbol “Z”.

 Some more examples: